mokus0/smoker-control/thermistor-measurement-board/README.md

 * MAX14661 multiplexer (x2): the first connects 2 power sources to 16 sensor channels and the other connects the same sensor channels to 2 sampling channels.
 These are on separate pins to support 3-terminal measurements, and with a bit of finagling channels can be ganged together to support 4-terminal measurements.

-* MAX4208 instrument amp (x2) to provide high impedance at the sensor measurement terminals.
+* MAX4209 and MCP6N11 instrument amps to provide high impedance at the sensor measurement terminals and a couple gain ranges.

 * MCP3911 24-bit ADC with analog front-end.
 This is a very inexpensive part so I'm a bit concerned it may not perform as advertised, but I thought I'd give it a try.
 On paper it's an interesting design, achieving very impressive specs for its price point through DSP techniques.